prerakpradhan/Algorithms/Algorithms/src/algorithms/BinaryTree/README.md

 ###Binary Tree question number one:
 All nodes along children pointers from root to leaf nodes form a path in a binary tree.
 Given a binary tree and a number, please print out all of paths where the sum of all nodes value is same as the given number:
 #####Solution is in SumOfPaths.java
+###Binary Tree question number two:
+Given a binary tree, find the lowest common ancestor of two given nodes in the tree:
+#####Solution is in Tree.java, method LCA